subor/sdk/docs/en/faq.md

     Yes.
 If it works on AMD hardware and Windows 10 RS1, it probably works on Ruyi.

+1. How do I get started?

+    - Take a look at the [tutorials](https://bitbucket.org/playruyi/docs/src/master/docs/en/tutorials/)
+    - Try [profiling](https://bitbucket.org/playruyi/docs/src/master/docs/en/topics/optimization.md) your game on the hardware

 1. My question isn't answered here, I need help, what do I do?

     There's [more documentation](README.md), [forums](http://dev.playruyi.com/forum/), and [dev support](https://bitbucket.org/playruyi/support) (including [tickets](https://bitbucket.org/playruyi/support/issues?status=new&status=open)).